Gizmodo: Don't Buy Anyone an Amazon Echo Speaker - Slashdot

 Most of us have been saying that from the beginning!

-A Smart Speaker is indeed a terrible gift (Score:1)
+A Smart Speaker is indeed a terrible gift (Score:2)

 I'd put it up on the list of bad gifts along with lottery tickets.

-This is a legitimate concern (Score:2)
+This is a legitimate concern (Score:3)

+Any device that can listen and has access to the Internet is probably listening.
+There is a project that claims to plug this hole called Purism ( https://puri.sm/products/ [puri.sm] ) with a hardware shutoff switch for the "holes" that are on by default on.
+And don't forget, Google was recently caught with their hand in the cookie jar, taking user location data even if you turn it "off" on your phone.
+The Cell phone, like these vocal response devices, are in essence trojan horses.
+No one should be having devices that listen 24/7 in their home.
+If we don't fight to protect our privacy, government and private business will assume permissions has been given.
+It used to be one had to break into your home, plant bugs, and monitor close by to do the kind of intrusive monitoring that can be done just by putting out devices people think are "cool" or convenient.
+It's like Mark Twain's whitewashing chapter in Tom Sawyer: We pay to let people into our home and take our data.

 For the very same reasons..
 (Score:2)

-Note: CORRECTION: The case was dismissed (not acquitted by jury) basically due to lack of evidence.
-The prosecutor stated via another TV station in our area that the case can be re-opened if the prosecutor finds more evidence. http://www.cnn.com/2017/11/30/... [cnn.com]